President: Serge Przedborski, MD, PhD

 in WPC work.

-Stanley Fahn, MD, is the founder and President of the World Parkinson Coalition, and co-chair of the first three World Parkinson Congresses in 2006, 2010, and 2013.
-He handed over the reigns of the WPC at the WPC 2013 after nine years of leading the WPC community.
+Stanley Fahn, MD, is the founder and Past-President of the World Parkinson Coalition.
+He co-chaired the first three World Parkinson Congresses in 2006, 2010, and 2013.
+He handed over the reigns of the WPC Inc. at the WPC 2013 after nine years of leading the Coalition.

 Dr. Fahn is the H. Houston Merritt Professor of Neurology and Director of the Center for Parkinson's Disease and Other Movement Disorders at Columbia University Medical Center .
 He is the Past-President of the American Academy of Neurology (AAN).
 He founded the Movement Disorder Society and served as the Chairman of its Steering Committee and was elected its first president.
 He was the founding co editor of the journal Movement Disorders, and also served as Associate Editor of Neurology for 10 years.